Cinnamon and Kale

 It's easy to see how these lovely chocolate bliss balls get their name.
 They are fudgy, chocolatey and totally satisfying.
 This healthy snack will keep you feeling energised with protein, fibre and healthy fats.

 No bake chocolate almond bliss balls are incredibly easy to make, and there's no cooking required.
-They are a perfect healthy snack for chocolate and sugar cravings!
+They are a perfect healthy snack for chocolate cravings!
 These vegan chocolate energy balls are also gluten free with no added sugar.

 Jump to: